-We are currently looking specifically at the following types of insurance litigation:
+We are actively working on the following types of insurance litigation:

 Life Insurance Fraud

-We have uncovered alleged fraudulent accounting practices by life insurance companies concerning premium increases.
-The accounting method may result in the policyholder being charged excessive insurance premiums.
-A client that has a life insurance policy and has been notified of a substantial increase in premium payments, or if they have been told their policy’s “cost of insurance” has increased, they may have a valuable legal claim that our firm would like to investigate.
+Beasley Allen’s insurance fraud lawyers have uncovered alleged fraudulent accounting practices by life insurance companies concerning premium increases.
+Fraudulent accounting methods may result in the policyholder being charged excessive insurance premiums.
+A client who has a life insurance policy and has been notified of a substantial increase in premium payments, or who has been told their policy’s “cost of insurance” has increased, may have a valuable legal claim that our insurance fraud lawyers would like to investigate.

 Self-funded Health and Pharmacy Insurance Plans

-Third Party Administrators and Pharmacy Benefit Managers may have been charging unauthorized fees to self-funded insurance health and pharmacy benefit plans.
-These extra fees may be in violation of the contracts with the self-funded plan and a breach of fiduciary duty under the Employee Retirement Income Security Act (ERISA).
-We are looking into these cases on behalf of self-funded plans.
+Sometimes third-party administrators and pharmacy benefit managers charge unauthorized fees to self-funded insurance health and pharmacy benefit plans.
+These extra fees may violate the contracts with the self-funded plan and a breach of fiduciary duty under the Employee Retirement Income Security Act (ERISA).
+Our insurance fraud attorneys are looking into these cases on behalf of self-funded plans.

 Property Insurance Fraud

 Insurance companies nationwide are unjustly depreciating labor costs on adjusted property claims (roof or fence damage for example).
-The depreciation of labor costs is contrary to many insurance policy forms and leads to policyholders either being undercompensated for their claims or not compensated at all as they fail to meet their deductible once labor costs are depreciated.
-If you have had an insurance claim on your property in the past six years then we would like to review the adjuster’s estimate and your homeowner’s or manufactured home policy as you may have a case.
+The depreciation of labor costs is contrary to many insurance policy forms and leads to policyholders either being under-compensated for their claims or not compensated at all as depreciated labor costs may cause policyholders to fall short of meeting their deductible.
+If you have made an insurance claim on your property in the past six years, our insurance fraud lawyers would like to review the adjuster’s estimate and your homeowner’s or manufactured home policy as you may have a case.

 Rental Car Insurance Fraud

-We are working on class claims involving the fraudulent representations concerning insurance coverage on rental cars by rental agencies.
-If you have a client that has purchased rental car insurance with a major rental car company, they may have a valid legal claim that would merit class treatment.
+Our group of insurance fraud attorneys is working on class action claims concerning fraudulent representations car rental agencies make in offering insurance coverage on rental cars.
+If you have purchased rental car insurance with a major rental car company, you may have a valid legal claim that would merit class treatment.

 Denied Disability Insurance

-Many Americans have faithfully paid for disability insurance.
-They rely on this insurance to cover them if they become disabled and cannot work.
-However, many people are stunned when their insurance provider refuses to pay their claim.
+Many Americans have spent years faithfully paying for disability insurance.
+They rely on this insurance to cover them if they become disabled and unable to work.
+Nevertheless, many policyholders are stunned when their insurance provider refuses to pay their claim.

-Unfortunately for their policyholders, some insurance companies deny legitimate claims from seriously ill or injured customers, a corporate strategy that is designed for one purpose – to boost profits.
-A multitude of employees, both current and former, who are insured through these fraudulent companies have come forward to talk to media and to attorneys about the tragic situation.
+Unfortunately,, some unscrupulous insurance companies deny legitimate claims from seriously ill or injured policyholders.
+Routine denial of disability insurance is an exploitative corporate strategy designed for one purpose – to boost corporate profits.
+It’s not uncommon that current and former employees insured through these fraudulent companies turn to the media and to attorneys about this tragic situation.

-Beasley Allen lawyers have found this occurs on a regular basis to honest people who are just looking to get out of their insurance what they were promised.
+Beasley Allen’s insurance fraud lawyers have found this occurs on a regular basis to honest people who are simply looking to get out of their insurance policies what they were promised.
 When their claims are denied, they have nowhere to turn, and no means to live.

 Supplemental Disability Insurance Denial

-In addition to successfully litigating bad faith denial of benefits cases for years involving Disability Insurance, we also are interested in reviewing cases involving denial of Individual and Group disability insurance.
-These cases can be either employee sponsored benefit plan policies (ERISA), individually owned policies or non-ERISA governed supplemental insurance.
+Our insurance fraud attorneys are also reviewing cases involving the denial of individual and group disability insurance.
+These cases may involve employer-sponsored benefit plan policies (ERISA), individually owned policies or non-ERISA governed supplemental insurance.

 Average Wholesale Price (AWP) / Medicaid Fraud

-This litigation alleges a number of pharmaceutical companies were overcharging state Medicaid programs for prescription drugs.
+This body of litigation focuses on pharmaceutical companies that overcharge state Medicaid programs for prescription drugs.
 An examination of the pharmaceutical company price lists demonstrates the difference in the AWP and Wholesale Average Cost (WAC), which are the prices provided by the manufacturers for reimbursement, and the actual price or cost of the drug.
 In some cases, the published AWP price was more than 2,500 percent higher than the actual price, and the WAC price nearly 600 percent higher.

-Beasley Allen has recovered more than $1.5 billion in settlements and jury verdicts for the states we have represented in these claims.
-Taxpayer dollars have been returned to the states and the agencies providing services to vulnerable residents.
-As a result, pharmaceutical manufacturers have completely changed the way they conduct business with states and their Medicaid agencies.
+Beasley Allen’s insurance fraud attorneys have recovered more than $1.5 billion in settlements and jury verdicts for the states we have represented in these claims.
+As a result, taxpayer dollars have been returned to the states and the agencies providing services to vulnerable residents.
+Our work in this area has completely changed the way pharmaceutical manufacturers conduct business with states and their Medicaid agencies.

 Medicaid Insurance Recipients

-Selling health insurance policies such as hospital indemnity, cancer, disability and other supplemental insurance policies to a consumer on Medicaid can be fraudulent.
-Most of these policies are virtually worthless to the medical recipient.
-Some insurance companies have actually targeted these lower income consumers with this type of predatory practice.
+Often, supplemental insurance policies sold to Medicaid beneficiaries for hospital indemnity, cancer, disability and other medical expenses are rife with fraud.
+Most of these policies are virtually worthless to the medical recipient/policyholder.
+Some insurance companies have actually targeted lower-income consumers with these predatory insurance schemes.

 Bad faith is simply a cause of action against an insurance company that has intentionally denied the payment of a properly submitted insurance claim for no debatable reason.
 Bad faith claims involve health and life insurance, accidental death insurance, disability insurance, automobile, property, and cancer insurance.

-Our firm has represented thousands of clients in bad faith actions and has had numerous verdicts in favor of our clients.
+Beasley Allen’s insurance fraud lawyers have represented thousands of clients in bad faith actions and have had numerous verdicts in favor of our clients.
 We continue the tradition of representing clients who have been wrongfully denied benefits by their insurance companies.

-This reprehensible practice involved a national scheme to unlawfully charge African Americans higher insurance premiums based solely on the color of their skin.
-Many of these companies further compounded their wrongdoing by undertaking sophisticated measures to cover up their misdeeds.
-Some charged this inflated premium up to 1980.
+This reprehensible practice involved unlawfully charging African Americans higher insurance premiums based solely on the color of their skin.
+Many companies engaging in race-based insurance schemes further compounded their wrongdoing by undertaking sophisticated measures to cover up their misdeeds.

-Our firm is involved in litigation against several insurance companies and their subsidiaries based on claims of race-based insurance fraud.
+Beasley Allen is involved in litigation against several insurance companies and their subsidiaries allegedly involved in race-based insurance fraud.
 We have previously settled more than 10,000 claims.
-The typical “race based insurance” case involves an insurance policy sold prior to 1980 with a relatively low face value (usually under $5,000.00).
+The typical race-based insurance case involves an insurance policy sold prior to 1980 with a relatively low face value (usually under $5,000.00).